AndySomogyi/mechanica/docs/source/cleavage.rst

 --------

-The `Cluster.cleave` method is the single entry point for all cleavage operations, and it supports a lot of different options.
+The :meth:`Cluster.cleave` method is the single entry point for all cleavage operations, and it supports a lot of different options.

 Cleavage is built on the concept of embryo cleavage.
 Embryology introduced some